Working to make government more effective

 Not necessarily.
 The UK has no automatic process for what happens if a prime minister dies or is incapacitated in office, although there are certain constitutional principles that would be followed.
 After Boris Johnson was hospitalised in 2020, the Cabinet Office considered what would be recommended practice in future, but this still does not amount to a constitutional rule.

 The central constitutional principle is that a prime minister must be appointed by the monarch on the basis of commanding the confidence of parliament.
 There is no constitutional provision for an ‘acting prime minister’.
 The UK is formally governed by the cabinet who either exercise statutory and some prerogative powers in their own right, or who advise the monarch on how to exercise other executive powers.
-If the prime minister is incapacitated temporarily then the cabinet can advise the monarch in the absence of the prime minster.
+If the prime minister is incapacitated temporarily then the cabinet can advise the monarch in the absence of the prime minister.

 Is there always a deputy prime minister?